 NOTE: Global average temperature from raw observations (solid line) vs. data adjusted for known biases (dashed line).
 Lack of data quality and continuity has led to an undesirable level of uncertainty about these records.
-To convert °C to °F, multiply by 1.8 and add 32.
+To convert °C to °F, multiply by 1.8 and add 32, does not measure the near-surface temperature of the earth; rather, it integrates a 6,500-yard (6,000meter) swath of the atmosphere (48).

 SOURCE: T.R.
-Karl, 'Missing Pieces of the Puzzle," in: Research and Exploration, Spring 1993, pp. 235-49.
+Karl, "Missing Pieces of the Puzzle," in: Research and Exploration, Spring 1993, pp. 235-49.